CheyenneMDavid/ForagingLink-API/README.md

 - While creating data to populate the database, I recognized that a more suitable field name for `folklore` in the `plants_blog` app was `history_and_folklore`.
 I updated the field name accordingly and brought all the other relevant files into alignment with the change.

+### Database and Migration Issues

+Significant challenges related to the database and migrations, often stemming from overcomplicating aspects of the backend and attempts to fix percieved issues.

+**Key Issues Encountered**:
+Unnecessary Model Changes: An attempt to add likes_count and comments_count directly to the PlantInFocusPost model created migration conflicts.
+These fields were present in the serializers.py and managed by the front end.

+-
+-
+-
+-

+Accidental Deletion of Heroku Apps: While troubleshooting, both the backend and frontend Heroku apps were mistakenly deleted at different points, necessitating the creation of new apps and databases.
+Migration Conflicts: Repeated migrations caused mismatched histories, leading to inconsistencies between the codebase and the database schema.
+Data Loss: Missteps during migrations resulted in the loss of data, further complicating the debugging process.
+Forking the Repository: Efforts to roll back changes by forking the repository and reverting to an earlier state added complexity without resolving the underlying issues.
+Steps Taken to Resolve:
+Rebuilding the Backend: A new Heroku backend app was created, and fresh migrations were applied after resetting the database schema.
+Manual Data Restoration: Where possible, data was restored manually using backups or re-created in the admin panel.
+Simplification: The likes_count and comments_count fields were removed from the model, and their logic was returned to the serializers, allowing the frontend to manage counts dynamically.
+Refocusing on Core Functionality: Efforts were redirected toward ensuring the original intended features were restored, such as displaying posts and handling comments and likes effectively.
+Key Takeaways:
+Avoid Unnecessary Complexity: Trust existing functionality unless there is a clear need for change.
+Backup Data Regularly: Backups are essential to mitigate the impact of data loss during troubleshooting.
+Understand Dependencies: Changes to models should be carefully considered, as they can have far-reaching implications across the project.

 ### Phone Number Validation